 One indirect benefit to green buildings is often overlooked: reduced demand on electric, gas and water utilities means that these infrastructures can do more with less.
-This can result in lower municipal utility costs over the long run as utilities need not expand and can avoid passing those expansion costs onto utility customers.
-And in the case of energy- efficient net zero buildings and zero energy homes, these buildings actually feed electricity back into the utility grid, and result in no energy costs at the end of a year.
-Most owners of net zero buildings actually get a check back from their energy company at the end of a year.
+This can result in lower municipal utility costs over the long run as utilities don't need to expand and can avoid passing those expansion costs onto utility customers.
+And in the case of energy-efficient net-zero buildings and zero energy homes, these buildings actually feed electricity back into the utility grid and result in no energy costs at the end of a year.
+Most owners of net-zero buildings actually get a check back from their energy company at the end of a year.

 08 of 08